What does it mean to belong in a classroom, in a discipline, in a university?

 - Identify the students you know the least well and seek out a way to engage them individually, such as asking simple questions, or offering compliments on their ideas or comments.

-- Develop an inclusive pedagogical practice that enables all students to feel known, seen, and valued.
+- Cultivate student success so that all students feel known, seen, and valued.

-- Examine how you give feedback to students: To mitigate stereotype threat, critical feedback on assignments should emphasize:
+- Examine how you give feedback to students: Critical feedback on assignments should emphasize:

 - reflection of a teacher’s high standards